reedmusic/exercises/jazz/cool/cool1.md

 	</details>

-1. What is Coltrane playing?
-Is this normal?
+1. What instruemnt is John Coltrane playing?
+Is this normal for him?

 	<details>Soprano sax here.
 He usually plays tenor.</details>

-1. Add all the musicians named on this entire page to your roster.